pi-hole/docker-pi-hole/README.md

 | `WEBLOGS_STDOUT` | 0 | 0&vert;1 | 0 logs to defined files, 1 redirect access and error logs to stdout |

 ## Deprecated environment variables:
 While these may still work, they are likely to be removed in a future version.
 Where applicable, alternative variable names are indicated.
-Please review the table above for usage of the alternative variables
+Please review the table above for the usage of the alternative variables

 | Docker Environment Var. | Description | Replaced By |
 | ----------------------- | ----------- | ----------- |